lorikayman/RebisTheory/src/lib/rebis_theory.md

 If dragons are depicted through the designs, why would not those species, devilites or tortomega be also acknowledged in the designs by their power or position, which does not contradict their nature as the opposition?

-One suggestion stems from an idea of mythrology-inspired connections of Valkyries to the source material, specifically, the notion of impossible construction, such as carving worlds from stone and the scale of Scarlet Fortress, as well as the awe-striking scale of CLockworks in the modern narrative.
+One suggestion stems from an idea of mythrology-inspired connections of Valkyries to the source material, specifically, the notion of impossible construction, such as carving worlds from stone and the scale of Scarlet Fortress, as well as the scale of Clockworks in the modern narrative.

 This narrative is embodied the closest in the myth of how Asgard of the norse mythology was build -- with an assistance of giants: